logicplace/pm-dev-docs/hardware/cpu/interrupts.md

 Fires when the PTM2 counter ($203E) [underflows][] *only* in 8-bit mode.

-Official games which use this interrupt:
+No commercial games use this interrupt.

 ### PTM_A priority group